puppetlabs/gatling-puppet-load-test/NEW_README.md

 A set of 'autoscale' rake tasks are provided to handle setup and scale test execution.
 The pre-suite has been updated to include tuning of the master via 'puppet infrastructure tune' for scale tests so this is no longer a manual step.
-As with the other configurations tests,  nodes can be provisioned as part of the run or as a separate step.
+As with the other test types, nodes can be provisioned as part of the run or as a separate step.

 Note that when using the autoscale rake tasks the `BEAKER_PRESERVE_HOSTS` environment variable is always set to 'true', so you will need to de-provision the test nodes with the `performance_deprovision_with_abs` when your testing is complete.

-To provision nodes as part of the run:
+#### To provision nodes as part of the run:

 ```
 bundle exec rake autoscale
 ```